Bulky Uterus – Symptoms, Causes and Treatment

 What is a Bulky Uterus?

-How a Bulky Uterus Impacts Fertility
+How Does a Bulky Uterus Impact Fertility?

 A bulky uterus can significantly affect reproductive health.
 The main ways it impacts fertility include: